 The Centre Circle represents the individual.
-Wellness starts with each of us taking responsibility for our own health and wellness (whether we are First Nations or not).
+Wellness starts with each of us taking responsibility for our own health and wellness.

 The Second Circle illustrates the importance of mental, emotional, spiritual and physical facets of a healthy, well and balanced life.